Residential Property and Farm Buildings

 Whilst administrative controls exist on the proximity of farm livestock buildings to residential property, the buildings can be uncomfortably close.

-Broadly speaking, there are two levels of control for bâtiments d’élevage, one governed by health regulations and one governed by national planning regulations.
+Broadly speaking, there are two levels of control for bâtiments d’élevage, one governed by health regulations and one governed by local and national planning regulations.

 In relation to both types of regulations a minimum perimeter of protection must be maintained, with the distance measured between the buildings, not the boundary of the properties.